fat-potato-uk/k8-demo-1/README.md

 <details>
 <summary>If you cannot use brew</summary>

-If you cannot use brew for what ever reason we can instead download the binary and place it somewhere our PATH var can see
+If you cannot use brew for what ever reason we can instead download the binary and use that.

 First download the `kubectl` binary and make it executable